What's changed in System Center Configuration Manager from System Center 2012 Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

 The current branch of Configuration Manager introduces important changes from System Center 2012 Configuration Manager.
-This topic identifies significant changes and new capabilities found in the baseline version 1511 of System Center Configuration Manager.
+This article identifies significant changes and new capabilities found in the baseline version 1511 of System Center Configuration Manager.
 To learn about changes introduced in subsequent updates for System Center Configuration Manager, see What’s new in System Center Configuration Manager incremental versions.

 The December 2015 release of System Center Configuration Manager (version 1511) was the initial release of the current Configuration Manager product from Microsoft.
 It's typically referred to as System Center Configuration Manager current branch.
-Current branch indicates this is a version that supports incremental updates to the product.
+Current branch indicates this version supports incremental updates to the product.
 It also provides a way to distinguish between this release and previous releases of Configuration Manager.

 System Center Configuration Manager: